-The ACA has increased health insurance coverage of immigrants—especially noncitizens—at a greater rate than the U.S.-born population.
-From 2013 to 2014, the immigrant uninsured rate fell from 32 percent to 27 percent, compared to the rate for the native born, which fell from 12 to 9 percent.
-The improvement in coverage for immigrants is a result of an increase in both private coverage (from 50 percent to 53 percent) and public coverage (from 24 percent to 27 percent).
-Among the foreign born, noncitizens witnessed a larger drop in the uninsured rate (from 46 percent to 40 percent) than naturalized citizens (from 16 percent to 11 percent).
+Since ACA implementation in 2014, health insurance coverage has improved for both immigrants and the U.S. born.
+From 2013 to 2015, the immigrant uninsured rate fell from 32 percent to 22 percent, and the rate for the native born fell from 12 percent to 7 percent.
+The improvement in coverage is related to increases in both private coverage (from 50 percent to 55 percent of immigrants) and public coverage (from 24 percent to 29 percent of immigrants).
+Among the foreign born, noncitizens experienced a greater drop in the uninsured rate (from 46 percent to 35 percent) than naturalized citizens (from 16 percent to 8 percent).

 What is the foreign-born share of the total U.S. civilian labor force?